-San Donato Milanese (MI), 1 August 2012 – Eni announces a new giant natural gas discovery in the eastern part of Area 4, offshore Mozambique, at the Mamba North East 2 exploration prospect.
-This is the fifth exploration well successfully drilled in the area.
+San Donato Milanese (Milan), 16 May 2012 - Eni announces a new giant natural gas discovery in Area 4, offshore Mozambique, at the Coral 1 exploration prospect.